cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/exclude-traffic/local-domains.md

 # Configure Local Domain Fallback

 By default, Cloudflare Zero Trust excludes common top level domains used for local resolution from being sent to Gateway for processings.
-Excluded domains are listed on the Zero Trust dashboard under **Settings** > **Network** > **Local Domain Fallback** .
+Excluded domains are listed on the Zero Trust dashboard under **Settings** > **WARP Client** > **Device settings** > **Configure** for a profile > **Local Domain Fallback** .
 All domains in that list rely on the local DNS resolver configured for the device on its primary interface or the DNS server specified when you add a new local domain.
 Domains added to this list are not subject to Gateway DNS policies or DNS logging.
 The WARP Client proxies these requests directly to the configured fallback servers.

 {{<Aside type="warning">}}